projectmesa/mesa/docs/intro-tutorial.rst

 Adding space
 ~~~~~~~~~~~~~

 Many ABMs have a spatial element, with agents moving around and interacting with nearby neighbors.
 Mesa currently supports two overall kinds of spaces: grid, and continuous.
 Grids are divided into cells, and agents can only be on a particular cell, like pieces on a chess board.
 Continuous space, in contrast, allows agents to have any arbitrary position.
-Both grids and continuous spaces are frequently toroidal, meaning that the edges wrap around, with cells on the right edge connected to those on the left edge, and the top to the bottom.
+Both grids and continuous spaces are frequently `toroidalhttps://en.wikipedia.org/wiki/Toroidal_graph`_, meaning that the edges wrap around, with cells on the right edge connected to those on the left edge, and the top to the bottom.
 This prevents some cells having fewer neighbors than others, or agents being able to go off the edge of the environment.

-Let's add a simple spatial element to our model: we'll have the agents live on a grid and walk around at random.
+Let's add a simple spatial element to our model by putting our agents on a grid and make them walk around at random.
 Instead of giving their unit of money to any random agent, they'll give it to an agent on the same cell.

 Mesa has two main types of grids: ``SingleGrid`` and ``MultiGrid``. ``SingleGrid`` enforces at most one agent per cell; ``MultiGrid`` allows multiple agents to be in the same cell.
 Since we want agents to be able to share a cell, we use ``MultiGrid``.